-Women/birthing people using the pool should have intact skin and be free from skin conditions, such as eczema or psoriasis, or blood borne viruses,to protect against infection.
-Gauntlets are available for staff who wish to wear when assisting at a waterbirth.
+Women/birthing people using the pool should have intact skin and be free from skin conditions, such as eczema or psoriasis, or blood borne viruses, to protect against infection, the midwives should wear gauntlets.
 In addition, staff must ensure that all cuts and abrasions are covered with a waterproof dressing.